-3) Standard Editing Tools: here you have the access to options such as bold, italic, lists, headings etc.
+3) Standard Editing Tools: here you have access to options such as bold, italic, lists, headings, etc.

 Before you start, make sure you are in the Visual tab, which enables you to easily edit a text (Text tab is used to writing in HTML code).

-On the top of the Content area you will find Standard Editing Tools, such as bold, italics, lists, headings, etc. At the very end there is an icon called Toolbar Toogle.
+On top of the Content area, you will find Standard Editing Tools, such as bold, italics, lists, headings, etc. At the very end, there is an icon called Toolbar Toggle.
 When you click on it, you will see options of text formatting, such as text color, underlining, etc. It will be useful during the editing process.

 Now you can start writing your own post.

-Add the text of your post in text box and its title in the space above.
+Add the text of your post in the text box and its title in the space above.

 GOOD TO KNOW